ExcellentGamer/Super-Mario-64-DS-Remastered/README.md

 1. Stupid commits make me cry <:(

-2. Only make changes in your folder located in the "Development" folder (OR IT WILL CAUSE A BIG GITHUB BAD BOY)
+2. Only make changes in your folder located in the "Development" folder **VERY HELPFUL FOR GETTING CREDITED**

 3. No pre-compiled binaries shared in this repo.
 (Duh)

-4. Ask ExcellentGamer if it is ok to add things to the "Patch" folder. :>
+4. Ask ExcellentGamer if he's ok with adding your forks changes! :D

 5. Don't ask for roms, it's illegal to share roms to somebody else.
 Go dump it yourself or find it somewhere else.
 (Duh 2)